Making Sense of the Traditional Mongolian Script

 The old Mongolian script is not an easy script to come to grips with.
 Letters are easily confused, the same letter may represent more than one sound, and every letter takes on a different form according to its position in the word (initial, medial, and final).
 The script is written from top to bottom in columns going from left to right, unlike the (traditional) Chinese order of columns going from right to left.

-The alphabet showing the plain form of letters is known in its Inner Mongolian pronunciation as chagaan tɔlgai (Cyrillic цагаан толгой tsagaan tɔlgɔi).
+The alphabet showing the plain form of letters is known in its Inner Mongolian pronunciation as chagaan tɔlgɔi (Cyrillic цагаан толгой).
+In learning this script, the most important points to remember are:

-After learning these open syllables for each position and mastering the rules for reading and writing them, the student learns a small set of non-syllabic letters that are used to close or lengthen syllables.
-This allows the student to identify both open and closed syllables in the script.
+After learning these open syllables, the student learns a small set of non-syllabic letters that are used to close or lengthen syllables.
+By learning these, the student can identify both long open syllables and closed syllables.
 (The practice of listing syllable-closing letters separately appears to be special to modern Inner Mongolia.
 Other systems incorporate them in the table of syllables.)

 The above approach to teaching the script has several advantages.

-The Mongolian script also has a set of rare consonants mostly found in loanwords from foreign languages.
-These are omitted here.
+The Mongolian script also has a set of rarer consonants mostly found in loanwords from foreign languages.
+These are omitted here but must also be learnt in order to read the language properly.

 The inventory of common open syllables is set out in a matrix showing how each consonant combines with the seven vowels of Mongolian.